alibarisoztekin/jdoku/README.md

 - As a user, I'd like to save a game
 - As a user, I'd like to be load saved games.

+-*Phase 3 User Stories:*
+ - As a user, I'd like be able to play the game with keyboard and mouse
+ - As a user, I'd like to be able to save my progress and load saved games.